dragonfly90/dragonfly90.github.io/hci.md

 None of the techniques address user unpredictability - such as user behaviour being affected by fatigue, social surroundings, or organizational factors.

+#CMN-GOMS
+Eyes/ears perceive information
+Information enters perceptual processor
+Information enters the visual/auditory image store Information is stored in the working memory and long term memory Information is analyzed in the cognitive processor and a desired reaction (motor function) is chosen Desired motor function is activated in the motor processor Desired motor function is applied by user’s body

-2.Fitts's law (often cited as Fitts' law) a descriptive model of human movement primarily used in human–computer interaction and ergonomics.
+# Fitts's law (often cited as Fitts' law)
+a descriptive model of human movement primarily used in human–computer interaction and ergonomics.
 This scientific law predicts that the time required to rapidly move to a target area is a function of the ratio between the distance to the target and the width of the target.

-3.cognitive model in chi 2014, 2015
+# cognitive model in chi 2014, 2015
 http://chi2014.acm.org/program/best-of-chi

 http://chi2015.acm.org/program/best-of-chi/?id=pn1991#best-papers